-Most of the engineers I work with are AAPI -- many first generation -- and I figured the complacency that shaped my own experience growing up may be fueling their silence.
-However, as I engaged with more colleagues to test my hypothesis, I realized that there was a strong sentiment that the company should more actively enable social change.
-All people needed was a catalyst – someone to step in as a leader, bridging diverse perspectives, and engaging the full group of engineers in discussion together.
+Most of the engineers I work with are AAPI – many first generation – and I figured the complacency that shaped my own experience growing up was fueling their silence.
+However, as I engaged with more colleagues to test my hypothesis, I realized there was a strong sentiment that the company should more actively enable social change.
+All people needed was a catalyst – someone to step in as a leader, bridge diverse perspectives, and engage groups of individuals in discussion together.
 After consulting with a network of new joiners, mentors, and employee resource groups, a close friend and I penned a letter to our CTO, listing specific ways in which the company should take action.
-Within just a few weeks, the company publicly announced their commitment to all of our proposed initiatives, both immediate and long term.
+Within just a few weeks, the company announced their commitment to all of our proposed initiatives, both immediate and long term.

-My contributions in the workplace, which have been primarily extracurricular, are only the very start of a career that I plan to center on my aspirations for more socioeconomic and racial equity.
-I will become more effective at building diverse coalitions to drive forward the change I wish to see not only in my own communities, but wherever technology has the power to do a little more good.

-leveraging technology and the technology industry to ignite social changevisions ofnologyinequitypower to change the status quo for the better
+What matters most to me is leveraging technology and the technology industry to ignite social change.
+My contributions in the workplace are only the start of a career that I plan to center on my visions of increased socioeconomic and racial equity.
+And while technology has, in many ways, contributed to rising inequity, I fundamentally believe it has the power to change the status quo for the better.